 Google ReCaptcha offers two free versions of their ReCaptcha captcha product – V2 and V3

-ReCaptcha V3 solution requires the tracking code to be present on all pages of the website to be most effective.
+ReCaptcha V3 solution requires the tracking code on all website pages to be most effective.
 V3 offers a more frictionless user experience.
 It works largely in the background and will only challenge website visitors who it suspects may be robots.

-Other users will be able to continue without challenge if their interactions with the site before submitting a form are deemed to be from a human.
-This experience is much more pleasant for the user but carries heavier privacy implications because of the data required to provide the calculations that determine a genuine user from an automated, robot user.
+Other users can continue without challenge if a human deems their interactions with the site before submitting a form.
+This experience is much more pleasant for the user.
+Still, it carries heavier privacy implications because of the data required to provide the calculations that determine a genuine user from an automated robot user.

 Google ReCaptcha works by tracking and analyzing your user’s behavior on your website.
-This includes looking at how the user navigates through the site with their mouse, how they click between content, the time they take to complete tasks like fill in forms, and the device they are using to load the website.
+This includes how the user navigates through the site with their mouse, clicks between content, the time they take to complete tasks like filling in forms, and the device they use to load the website.
 From this data, combined with whether the user is logged into a Google account already or not, the tool generates a score of how likely the user is to be a bot.

 The data could potentially reveal other personal data about the user, especially if this visit data is combined with data from other websites serving the Google ReCaptcha code.
-The concept makes sense because the more data you can collect, the better you can analyze whether a user is real or not.
-But even though it’s effective, and serves a genuine business purpose (e.g. reduces spam), it still presents several issues under GDPR.
+The concept makes sense because the more data you collect, the better you can analyze whether a user is real.
+But even though it’s effective and serves a genuine business purpose (e.g., reducing spam), it still presents several issues under GDPR.

 Why is it a privacy issue?

-The GDPR proportionality principle states that data processors (you as a website owner) must collect and process data that is proportionate to your needs only.
-Google ReCapctcha’s data collection could be viewed as excessive because while the amount of data it collects makes it effective at preventing spam, you can achieve a similar outcome using other less privacy-intrusive approaches that collect fewer data.
-It therefore would be hard to argue that the data use is proportional.
+The GDPR proportionality principle states that data processors (you as a website owner) must only collect and process data that is proportionate to your needs.
+Google ReCapctcha’s data collection could be considered excessive because while the amount of data it collects makes it effective at preventing spam, you can achieve a similar outcome using other less privacy-intrusive approaches that collect fewer data.
+It, therefore, would be hard to argue that the data use is proportional.
 For this reason, the legitimate interest as the legal ground for data processing is very questionable.

-If you must ask for consent before using Google ReCaptcha cookies, and then offer a spam visitor/bot the option to deny these cookies, then there is a question of whether there is any point in using Google ReCaptcha in the first place.
+If you must ask for consent before using Google ReCaptcha cookies, offer a spam visitor/bot the option to deny these cookies.
+There is a question of whether there is any point in using Google ReCaptcha in the first place.

 It is also worth mentioning that Google ReCaptcha transfers the personal data to US servers to complete its processing.

-The tool has some major issues in regard to GDPR and E-privacy but many online brands are still using the service.
+The tool has some major issues regarding GDPR and E-privacy, but many online brands still use the service.
 It’s one of the most popular anti-spam technologies in the world.
 There are currently no legal decisions relating to Google ReCaptcha and the GDPR.
-If you continue to use this tool, we advise you to seek professional legal advice and to make sure that your website visitors are clearly informed about the use of this technology.« Back to articles
+If you continue to use this tool, we advise you to seek professional legal advice and ensure that your website visitors are clearly informed about this technology.